Barleyjuice: Biography

 Barleyjuice's sixth studio album, This Is Why We Can't Have Nice Things, was released in September 2013.
 Band members at that time were Kyf Brewer, Keith Swanson, Eric Worthington, Shelley Weiss and Gregor Schroeder.
 Shelley and Gregor departed soon after.

 In 2014, Alice O'Quirke and Keith Barnes, fiddle and drums respectively, replaced Weiss and Schroeder.
 Barnes only played live with the group a handful of times before succumbing to teaching and raising his young children.
 Dirty Purple drummer Ashley Ferrante performed a string of March Barleyjuice appearances before Barnes officially left the group and was replaced by Brewer's long-time friend and former Ravyns and Crack the Sky drummer, John Tracey.

 In 2019, after contributing to Barleyjuice's 7th studio album, The Old Speakeasy, Swanny retired from the band, ending a 20 year run.
 He was replaced by Chris Shepherd on guitar, mandolin and vocals.
 Alice Marie and John Tracey also moved on, leaving the fiddling to Billy Dominick and drumming to Claire Brewer, Kyf's youngest offspring.
 Claire previously played guitar in the band Dirty Purple, with Scotlyn Brewer, CoCo Brewer, Ashley Ferrante and Kieran Corson.

+Barleyjuice changed partners again a few years after Covid, with the departure of long-time member Eric Worthington, and Keith Swanson re-joining Kyf on vocals, bouzouki and pipes.
+Claire, (now Remi), became a part-time member, with Jim Burkhardt taking on the regular drum duties, Tucker Hill joining on bass and vocals, and Johnny Benson on fiddle and vocals.
+The band remains in this formation to this day.